zew/go-questionnaire/README.md

 * Column width for any label or form element can be set individually (`ColSpanLabel` and `ColSpanControl`)

+* Each label or form element can be styled additionally (`CSSLabel` and `CSSControl`)

+At inception we envisioned a JSON schema validator
+and questionaire creation by directly editing of JSON files
+but that remains as elusive as it did with XML.

 ### Layout concept details

-The column width is implemented with inline block elements (CSS class `.go-quest-cell`).
-The white space between inline block elements subtracts from the total width.
+Inline block suffers from the disadvantage, that the white space between inline block elements subtracts from the total width.
-The column width computation in colWidth() therefore computes based on 97.5 percent.
+The column width computation must be based on a compromise slack of 97.5 percent.

-There are two alternatives.

-First alternative is stacking cells wit `float: left`.
-But this takes away the nice vertical middle alignment of the cells.
+Stacking cells wit `float: left` takes away the nice vertical middle alignment of the cells.

-The last alternative is a fixed table layout. `<span class='go-quest-cell' >` has to become `<td>`.
-And every `vspacer` has to be replaced with  `</tr></table>  <table><tr>`.
+Thus, the we chose fixed table layout.

-Using `<div style='display: table/table-row/table-cell'` does not support colspan or rowspan functionality.
+We need full fledged markup, since mere CSS classes such as `<div style='display: table/table-row/table-cell'` do not support colspan or rowspan functionality.

-### Layout todo

-Decrease horizontal distance of radio groups

-Interest range: lower horizontal distance

-## Technical todo

-At inception I envisioned a JSON schema validator
-and questionaire creation by direct editing the JSON files
-but that remains as elusive as it did with XML.
+Table width can be reduced per CSS file.
+Maybe it should be adjustable for each control group?

 ## About Go-App-Tpl